reedhedges/AriaCoda/README.md

 * python3-aria
 * libaria3-examples

+Use `apt` to install.

+`libaria3` installs the shared library into the correct subdirectory of `/usr/lib`.  `libaria3-dev` installs additional shared library aliases and the header files in `/usr/include/Aria`.  `libaria3-doc` installs documentation in `/usr/share/doc/Aria`.  `libaria3-utils` installs `ariaDemo`, `mtxPower`, and `seekurPower` into `/usr/bin`.  `libaria3-examples` installs example program source code to `/usr/share/doc/Aria/examples`.

-To install AriaCoda from source code, use `make install`.
+To install AriaCoda from source code, use `sudo make install`.
 This installs the `libAria.so` shared library (also with versioned files) into `/usr/local/lib` and, the header files in `/usr/local/include/Aria`.
 Robot parameter files are installed into `/usr/local/share/Aria/params`.